 When large amounts of dietary saponins are consumed (especially in the presence of an already leaky gut), saponins can leak into the bloodstream.
-When saponins enter the bloodstream in sufficient concentrations, they cause hemolysis (destruction of the cell membrane of red blood cells).
-Saponins also have adjuvant-like activity, which means that they are able to affect the immune system leading to pro-inflammatory cytokine production (again those chemical messengers that tell white blood cells to attack) and can further contribute to inflammation in the body.
+At sufficient concentrations, they cause hemolysis (destruction of the cell membrane of red blood cells).
+Saponins also have adjuvant-like activity, which means that they are able to affect the immune system leading to the production of pro-inflammatory cytokines (chemical messengers that tell white blood cells to attack) and can further contribute to inflammation in the body.

 Dairy is designed to create a leaky gut.
 Scientists still don’t understand all the mechanisms through which dairy products can create a leaky gut.
-However, it seems to be an important aspect for what dairy is designed to do: feed babies (of the same species) optimal nutrition for rapid growth.
+But, it seems to be an important aspect of what dairy is designed to do: feed babies (of the same species) optimal nutrition for rapid growth.
 In newborn infants, a leaky gut is essential so that some components of mother’s milk can get into the blood stream, like hormones and all the antibodies that a mother makes that helps boost her child’s immune system.
-While this is essential for optimal health in babies, it becomes a problem in the adult digestive tract where there are more things present that we don’t want to leak into the blood stream.
+When we’re young, a leaky gut is actually a good thing!
+But, while this is essential for optimal health in babies, it becomes a problem in the adult digestive tract where there are more things present that we don’t want to leak into the blood stream.
 Drinking milk from a different species seems to make matters worse since the foreign proteins can cause a larger immune response.

 The bottom line?
 Avoiding grains, legumes, and dairy on a Paleolithic diet is about more than replicating the actions of our ancestors.
 We have ample evidence that these foods can harm our gut health (as well as exacerbate the problems caused by other modern diet and lifestyle components!), and that replacing them with nutrient-dense foods that support rather than damage the gut is key for getting and staying healthy!